stackbit-projects/labs-radar-650e2/content/pages/index.md

         content: >
           Choose from our radar theme or work with us to provide your own personalized imagery.

+          Use optional map layers to enhance or minimize information.
         actions:
           - label: Learn More
             url: /features